davfranco1/davfranco1/README.md

 ## Hi there 👋

-I'm an aspiring data scientist with a background of engineering and management, trying to make the best of my time as a full-time student in Madrid, Spain.
+David here.
+An aspiring data scientist with a background of engineering and management, trying to make the best of my time as a full-time student in Madrid, Spain.

 Crazy passionate about airplanes, sports and new tech.

-Always open to coffee and a a nice chat.
+Always open to coffee, a walk in Retiro park and a nice chat.
 Reach me anytime at linkedin.com/in/franco-david.

 Cheers!